coveo/source.coveo.com/_posts/2015-04-19-creating-js-ui-component-typescript.md

   image: vseguin.jpg
 ---

-Behind the scenes, the Coveo JS UI framework is build entirely in TypeScript.
+Behind the scenes, the Coveo JS UI framework is built entirely in TypeScript.
 Obviously, it's intended to be customized in JavaScript, but you may want to go further and create your own component in TypeScript.
-Although being a little more complex, this ensures you understand/respect the JS UI basics.
+Although this is a little more complex, this will ensure you understand/respect the JS UI basics.

 <!-- more -->

-*Huge disclaimer : I am definitly not a TypeScript expert, and am not working in the JS UI team.
-So basically, it is possible that my code is clearly not good/optimized.
+*Huge disclaimer : I am definitely not a TypeScript expert, and I am not working in the JS UI team.
+It is possible that my code is not optimized.
 This is more to give a basic guideline :D*

-*Huge disclaimer #2 : This article also implies the reader has basic notions of TypeScript and the Coveo JS UI.*
+*Huge disclaimer #2 : This article also implies that the reader has basic notions of TypeScript and the Coveo JS UI.*

-If you have ever downloaded the Coveo JS UI framework, you maybe noticed that there's a folder **lib** in there.
-This folder contains the TypeScript definitions file we will need.
+If you have ever downloaded the Coveo JS UI framework, you may have noticed that there's a folder named **lib** in there.
+This folder contains the TypeScript definitions files we will need.

 ## A component?
 What are we even talking about?

-The JSUI is basically made of **components**, which are the different parts you can simply drop in your page.
+The JS UI is basically made of **components**, which are the different parts you can simply drop in your page.
 It goes from the facets, sorts, result lists to more advanced stuff such as the folding or analytics.
-On an architectural point view, it is important to understand a component should have a **single responsability** and should (at least try to) not impact others.
+On an architectural point of view, it is important to understand that a component should have a **single responsability** and should (at least try to) not impact others.

 ## So, what do we want to build?

-My use case was fairly simple : i wanted to create a component i called the *ToggleResultList*.
+My use case was fairly simple : I wanted to create a component I called the *ToggleResultList*.
 This component would be a simple button allowing you to have different result lists in the same page (probably with a different style) and toggle between them.
-The main goal is to have something i can drop in my markup like this :
+The main goal is to have something I can drop in my markup like this :

 {% highlight html %}
 <span class="CoveoToggleResultList" data-result-list="#MainResultList"data-icon="default-result-list"></span>